Linguistics (LING-UA)

 Repeatable for additional credit: No

-LING-UA 11 Sound and Language (4 Credits)
+LING-UA 11 Sounds of the World’s Languages (4 Credits)

 Typically offered Fall